 The Academy is an educational complex is situated on approximately twenty acres and consists of the 81,136 square foot school and an annex of 1,966 square feet.
 Most instructional areas include both classroom and laboratory/shop areas.
 The Academy is owned and operated by the Mifflin County School District.
 Students in grade 10, 11, and 12 from one of three sending high schools comprise the school’s population.
 Sending schools include: Mifflin County High School, East Juniata High School, Juniata High School.
 Students attending non-public schools in Mifflin and Juniata Counties are also eligible to attend The Academy.
 Enrollment averages about 350 students annually.

-South Hills School of Business & Technology, Lewistown Campus
+South Hills School of Business & Technology, State College Campus

 Enrollment: 715 students